Other Massage Therapy Articles You May Like

 Individual workshop courses in basic hydrotherapy may take as few as 15 hours.
 Some approaches may require longer study—basic colonic hydrotherapy training takes 100 hours or more.

-According to the U.S. Bureau of Labor Statistics’ current Occupational Outlook Handbook, the median national annual salary for massage therapists is $41,420, but specialized knowledge such as hydrotherapy training can make you more marketable and add to your salary—a practitioner might earn as much as $75 to $120 per hour for a single colonic therapy session.
-Physical therapists earn an average of $85,400 annually.
-Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
+It might interest you to know that specialized knowledge such as hydrotherapy training can make you more marketable and add to your salary—a practitioner might earn as much as $75 to $120 per hour for a single session.

 Is a Hydrotherapy Career Right for You?